microsoft/TypeScript-wiki/What's-new-in-TypeScript.md

 ## `async`/`await` support in ES6 targets (Node v4+)

-TypeScript now supports asynchronous functions for targets that support generators.
+TypeScript now supports asynchronous functions for engines that have native support for ES6 generators, e.g. Node v4 and above.
-Asynchronous functions are prefixed with the `async` keyword and return a flattened `Promise` of whatever value is returned.
+Asynchronous functions are prefixed with the `async` keyword; `await` suspends the execution until an asynchronous function return promise is fulfilled and unwraps the value from the `Promise` returned.

+##### Example
 In the following example, each input element will be printed out one at a time with a 400ms delay:

 ```TypeScript